The Florosa Fire Department operates from Station #5, established in 1966. Read on for more information about our mission and history.

 In 1965, Mr. Edger R. Day, the original developer of Seashore Village, donated the parcel of property on which our next fire station was built.
 The original building was constructed of concrete blocks, built by the "Red Horse" Squadron from Hurlburt Field and local volunteers.
 In 1984 an additional 18,000-square-foot lot was purchased from Mrs. Janice Day, the widow of Edger Day.
 This provided space for parking and future growth.

 Plans for a new building were in the works for over a decade.
-With the growth of the community and increasing traffic on the highway, our current 3-bay fire station built in 1996 has become inadequate to house the equipment and vehicles needed to service the district properly.
+With the growth of the community and increasing traffic on the highway, our current 3-bay fire station built in 1996 had become inadequate to house the equipment and vehicles needed to service the district properly.
 In 2006 the Commission decided to acquire land located closer to the center of the district for the “future” fire station.
 As the years progressed, those plans became formalized as a design concept and approach, leading to a referendum placed on the ballot in 2018 asking the community to vote on increasing the Ad Valorem millage rate for construction costs for the new fire station.
 The referendum passed with overwhelming community support.
-Construction began in 2020 and nears completion in November 2022 with an expected move-in date by December, just in time for Santa and his helpers to base Christmas operations from our new home.
+Construction began in 2020 and was near completion in early 2023, allowing a temporary move-in date by December just in time for Santa and his helpers to base Christmas operations from our new home.
+Finalized minor construction items and interior details are being completed during spring 2023 with plans for an open house event to occur sometime in the summer.